paradisec-archive/digitising_manuscripts/index.md

 If you are affiliated with ANU, our workstation allows you to access this program using your university login.
 Otherwise, you can learn more about accessing Bridge for free here: [Adobe Bridge](https://www.adobe.com/au/products/bridge.html?mv=affiliate&mv2=red)

-Once you have finished creating images of your manuscript or field notes, open Adobe Bridge, navigate to the folder containing your notebook images within Bridge.
-You will be making small adjustments to the colour or lighting if necessary; this will be best if you restrict your editing to one notebook at a time as the colour of the paper mat differ from notebook to notebook.
+Once you have finished creating images of your manuscript or field notes, open Adobe Bridge and navigate to the folder containing your notebook images within Bridge.
+You will be making small batch adjustments to the colour or lighting if necessary; this will be best if you restrict your editing to one notebook at a time as the colour of the paper may differ from notebook to notebook.
 If you had to reshoot a page, or you accidentally shot a page twice you will need to delete an image and rename your files; this also will be best to do one notebook at a time.

 ---